 Many parks also have great science-based presentations.
 Check out the Junior Ranger program and other programs from the National Parks, plus look into your local parks departments.
 Plan a visit soon.

 There’s so much science to be learned just by playing outside or as you walk to school.
 Here’s a long post, compiling all the benefits of letting your kids play outside.
 If you’re in the Pacific Northwest, here’s a guide to learning about native plants.

 Science and Engineering with Found Materials

 Read my post on “the cardboard and plastic lid aesthetic” for my thoughts on the benefits of using simple free materials in your experiments.
-And this entire blog is filled with ideas for hands-on, easy, cheap STEM activities you can use with materials you already own!
-For more ideas, check out any of these books: Tinkerlab, Curious Kid’s Science Book, Big Science for Little People, 101 Coolest Simple Science Experiments, or the other ideas listed on my Resources page.
+And this entire blog is filled with ideas for hands-on, easy, cheap science, technology, engineering, and math activities you can use with materials you already own!
+For more ideas, check out any of these books (links take you to my book reviews): Tinkerlab, Curious Kid’s Science Book, Big Science for Little People, 101 Coolest Simple Science Experiments, or the other ideas listed on my Resources page.

 If you have other great STE(A)M toys you recommend that I haven’t included, please share them in the comments!